cameraui/sdk/go/docs/api/plugin.md

 ## type OAuthCapable

 OAuthCapable is the base interface every OAuth\-capable plugin implements, alongside at least one flow sub\-interface \(Device / AuthCode / ClientCredentials\).
-It is IdP\-agnostic — the plugin brings its own endpoint config and knows nothing about the host's internals.
+It is IdP\-agnostic: the plugin brings its own endpoint config and knows nothing about the host's internals.

 	type OAuthCapable interface {
 	    // GetOAuthMetadata returns the IdP display info, scope descriptions and
 	    // which flow sub-interfaces the plugin implements.
-Called on UI mount.
 	    GetOAuthMetadata() (*OAuthMetadata, error)
 	    // GetOAuthState returns a snapshot of the current lifecycle state; the
 	    // host polls this to mirror progress.